emmanuelviglioni/labsf/README.md

 ## API Endpoints

+### Task Endpoints
 - `GET /listAll` - List all tasks
 - `POST /create` - Create a new task
 - `PUT /setTaskAsComplete` - Set a task as complete
 - `PUT /setTaskAsPending` - Set a task as pending

+### DateTask Endpoints
+- `GET /dateTask` - List all date tasks
+- `POST /dateTask` - Create a new date task
+- `PUT /dateTask` - Update status of a date task

+### DeadLineTask Endpoints
+- `GET /deadLineTask` - List all deadline tasks
+- `POST /deadLineTask` - Create a new deadline task
+- `PUT /deadLineTask` - Update status of a deadline task

 ## Contributing